-The 2013 Napa Valley Syrah was a young wine (at the time of our tasting) shows lively and generous fruit aromatics that are long lasting in the glass, continuing to develop and show additional layers of depth.
+The 2013 Black Cat Napa Valley Syrah was a young wine (at the time of our tasting); it shows lively and generous fruit aromatics which are long lasting in the glass, continuing to develop and show additional layers of depth.
 Notes of black cherry, cherry liqueur, hints of sage, a savory component and a hint of mocha show on the bouquet.
-The voluptuous palate shows a beautiful soft and supple characteristic with tannins that are delicate, rounded, slightly dusty and well integrated in the wine’s structure.
+The voluptuous palate shows a beautiful soft and supple characteristic with tannins that are delicate, rounded, slightly dusty and well-integrated in the overall structure of this wine.

-The 2013 Zinfandel is Tracey’s “retro zin”, as she calls it.
-She and Rick were tired of the high alcohol wines of this varietal and certain Zinfandel characteristics such as spice and it’s fruit characteristics were being lost.
-Tracey keeps this wine under 15% – the 2013 vintage just barely is lower than that.
-We have had wines in this alcohol range that taste jammy and even ‘hot’ – this is not one of them.
-These grapes are older – are dry farmed high on Howell Mountain.
-Even during the drought years – Tracey has noticed these grapes ripen around the same time each year and are producing similar volumes (even in 2015 when in general production was significantly lower than the prior years).
-This is her only wine that see’s American Oak.
+The Black Cat Zinfandel is Tracey’s “retro zin”, as she calls it.
+She and Rick were tired of the high alcohol wines of this variety and certain Zinfandel characteristics such as spice and its fruit characteristics were being lost.
+Tracey keeps this wine under 15% and the 2013 vintage is slightly lower than that.
+We have had wines in this alcohol range that taste jammy and even ‘hot’; this is not one of them.
+These grapes are older and are dry farmed high on Howell Mountain.
+Even during drought years, Tracey has noticed these grapes ripen around the same time each year and produce similar volumes (even in 2015 when in general production was significantly lower than prior years).
+This is her only wine is aged in American oak.

-The bouquet shows plenty of fruit, raspberry, red cherry with a noticeable vanilla nuance.
-There is a perceived sweetness of fruit initially on the bouquet – perhaps from the oak influence (the wine like all Black Cat wines is fermented to dryness).
-The wine has good acidity – Tracey often enjoys this wine with a variety of BBQ dishes.
-The finish is anchored by robust very long lasting tannins.
+The 2013 Black Cat Zinfandel shows plenty of fruit on the bouquet including raspberry and red cherry along with a noticeable note of vanilla.
+There is a perceived sweetness of fruit initially on the bouquet – perhaps from the oak influence (this wine like all Black Cat wines is fermented to dryness).
+The wine has good acidity; Tracey often enjoys this wine with a variety of BBQ dishes.
+The finish is anchored by robust and very long lasting tannins.